 The rating policy of Tasman District Council is that where it is practical, identifiable beneficiaries of Council activities pay for the costs by targeted rates, direct charges or fees.
 The balance of Council activities are funded through the general rate which is levied on a mix of rates charged on a capital value basis, together with a Uniform Annual General Charge.

-The rates in this Funding Impact Statement are GST inclusive.
+The rates in this Funding Impact Statement are GST exclusive, GST will be applied at the prevailing rate.

 Rating Area Maps